JackSzwergold/Writing/Writing an Angry Letter to George Lucas.md

-# Writing an Angry Letter to George Lucas
-## Not Seeing *Return of the Jedi* for a Third Time
+## Writing an Angry Letter to George Lucas:  Not Seeing *Return of the Jedi* for a Third Time

 By Jack Szwergold, June 18, 2015